Avoiding the Price of Adaptivity: Inference in Linear Contextual Bandits via Stability: Abstract

 A key structural property that circumvents this limitation is the \emph{stability} condition of Lai and Wei~\citep{lai1982least}, which requires the empirical feature covariance to concentrate around a deterministic limit.
 When stability holds, the ordinary least-squares estimator satisfies a central limit theorem, and classical Wald-type confidence intervals---designed for i.i.d.\ data--- become asymptotically valid even under adaptation, \emph{without} incurring the $\sqrt{d \log T}$ price of adaptivity.

-In this paper, we propose and analyze a penalized EXP4 algorithm for linear contextual bandits.
+In this paper, we propose and analyze a regularized EXP4 algorithm for linear contextual bandits.
 Our first main result shows that this procedure satisfies the Lai--Wei stability condition and therefore admits valid Wald-type confidence intervals for linear functionals.
+We additionally provide quantitative rates of convergence in the associated central limit theorem.
 Our second result establishes that the same algorithm achieves regret guarantees that are minimax optimal up to logarithmic factors, demonstrating that stability and statistical efficiency can coexist within a single contextual bandit method.
+As an application of our theory, we show how it can be used to construct confidence intervals for the conditional average treatment effect (CATE) under adaptively collected data.
 Finally, we complement our theory with simulations illustrating the empirical normality of the resulting estimators and the sharpness of the corresponding confidence intervals.

 {\widehat{\beta}} {\widehat{\beta}_{\mathrm{OLS}}}